 First, I encourage you to read and understand any contractual agreement before making a commitment.
 If the contract contains language you do not understand—especially when it comes to transferring ownership of any inherent rights you may have—reach out to an attorney.
 Being on the right side of an agreement will help you come out on top.

-Next, make sure your contracts are well drafted and include all necessary provisions concerning payment, intellectual property rights, business guarantees, and the scope of services.
+Next, make sure your online contracts are well drafted and include all necessary provisions concerning payment, intellectual property rights, business guarantees, and the scope of services.
 Although verbal contracts are enforceable, a well-written contract is favored by courts and is much more difficult to dispute, especially after all parties have signed it.

 Finally, ensure you have a strong social media policy in place.
 If someone on your team handles customer communications, make sure they know how to appropriately respond to common inquiries and concerns.
 And if you’re facing a crisis, develop an immediate public response strategy in order to minimize damage to your business’s reputation and avoid a financial fallout.